alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 We need to change the way CRA start scripts works since now it also needs to start the server that renders HTML.
 Yes, it's [implemented](https://github.com/reactjsacademy/react-scripts-ssr#step-1) in the same package.

-## Frameworks
+## Tools vs. frameworks

 Now the often debated question, should I use a framework, or should I use a tool?

 Both frameworks and tools are abstractions of some concrete solution.
 The difference is tools are more specialized.
 Tools do less things.
 A framwork is an abstraction of abstractions, in other words a framework is a super set of tools.

+<video youtube-id="mVVNJKv9esE" time="510"></video>

 What all that means?
 A framework will solve a lot of problems without you knowing much about the more concrete pieces invovled in the solution.
-For instance you can use [Next.js](https://nextjs.org/) for server-side rendering in React, and by doing so you'll actually get code spliting and prefetching for free.
+For instance you can use [Next.js](https://nextjs.org/) for server-side rendering in React, and by doing so you'll get code spliting and prefetching for free.

 What is the cost of using a framework?
 The obvious is, it might cover use cases that you don't need.
 The true cost to me is the cost of learning and the cost of change.